tidyverse/tidyr/cran-comments.md

 ## Downstream dependencies

-* I have also run R CMD check on the 41 downstream dependencies of tidyr (Summary at https://github.com/hadley/tidyr/blob/master/revdep/summary.md).
+* I have also run R CMD check on the 45 downstream dependencies of tidyr (Summary at https://github.com/hadley/tidyr/blob/master/revdep/summary.md).

-* There are XXX failures:
+* There is one failure possible related to tidyr: eurostat.
+I have reported to maintainer, but remains unfixed.
+I'll remind again today.

 * All revdep maintainers were notified of the release on Jan 2.